7596ff/website/content/posts/2019-05-30-going-home/index.md

 The story behind this sign is pretty cute.
 Kylie and I took a trip to Knoxville to meet a friend of mine.
-We purposely took the long way through the mountains and experiened a beautiful drive that I'll never forget.
+We purposely took the long way through the mountains and experienced a beautiful drive that I'll never forget.
 Unfortunately we didn't record GPX files for this trip, but it was very romantic and meaningful.
 On the way back we constantly passed these signs that said "Overlook Ahead".
 We saw at least thirty before losing count.

 I'm very slowly becoming an OpenStreetMap contributor, I downloaded OsmAnd from F-Droid and made my first contribution (my own apartment!) on the main website.